[Last updated: September 13, 2023]

 • contacting you to inform you of additional services which may be of interest to you.
 We do this based on our legitimate interests in marketing our services;

-• taking and using photographs of you if you attend our programs or events of any kind and publishing them in our brochures, on our website etc. We do this based on our legitimate interests in promoting the programs and the events held by The Jewish Agency and the services we provide;
+• taking pictures or use the photographs you appear in and their various derivatives if you participate in our programs or events of any kind and publish them for all our needs, including marketing, advertising, resource mobilization and more.
+Materials used include printed and online deliverables, social media, press releases, donation requests, and more.
+We do this based on our legitimate interests in promoting the programs and the events held by The Jewish Agency and the services we provide;

 • for security purposes and to identify and authenticate your access to the Services.